 In-situ analysis

 In-situ analysis refers to analyzing the simulations as they are running.
-There are two options: using the runtime diagnostics that are built-in to Quokka, and using Ascent, a third-party library.
+There are two options: using the runtime diagnostics that are built-in to Quokka, and volume rendering using Ascent, a third-party library.

 Diagnostics